parhamkhani/google-maps-scraper-v3-en/README.md

 # Google Maps Scraper v3

 A tool for extracting **accurate and comprehensive place data from Google Maps**.
-This scraper collects **full place details**, including **name, category, precise address, geographic coordinates, international and local phone numbers, opening hours, user ratings, service features**, and other related metadata.
-The generated output consists of **raw responses retrieved directly from the official Google Maps Places API**.
+This scraper collects **full place details**,  The generated output consists of **raw responses retrieved directly from the official Google Maps Places API**.
 The data is stored **without modification**, preserving the original **field names, structure, and semantics** exactly as returned by Google, making it suitable for **geospatial data analysis, auditing, and location-based software development**.

 The purpose of this repository is to **demonstrate the scraper and provide verified samples of raw place data directly collected from the official Google Maps Places API**.
 If you require **custom place datasets**, you may contact me for **tailored data extraction**, without geographic or place-type limitations.

 ---
 ## 🔹 Sample Output

 - A sample dataset for **100 restaurants in London** is available in the [examples](https://github.com/parhamkhani/google-maps-scraper-v3-en/tree/main/examples) directory.

-### Example Google Maps place + simplified JSON output
+### Example Google Maps place and corresponding raw JSON output

 <div style="text-align: center; margin: 20px;">
   <img src="https://github.com/parhamkhani/google-maps-scraper-v3-en/blob/main/Toklas.png"